Annie Edson Taylor

 Annie Edson Taylor (October 24, 1838 – April 29, 1921) was an American schoolteacher who, on her 63rd birthday, October 24, 1901, became the first person to survive a trip over Niagara Falls in a barrel.
-Her motives were financial but she never made much money from her adventure.
-She died penniless and her funeral was paid for by public donations.

 Early life

 Annie was born on October 24, 1838, in Auburn, New York.
 She was one of eight children born to Merrick Edson (1804–1850) and Lucretia Waring; her father owned a flour mill and died when she was 12 years old, leaving enough money to provide a comfortable living for the family.
 She became a schoolteacher (she received an honors degree in a four-year training course).
 During her studies, she met David Taylor.
 They were married and had a son who died in infancy.
 Her husband died soon after.
 After she was widowed, she spent her working years in between jobs and locales.

 Eventually, she ended up in Bay City, Michigan, where she hoped to be a dance instructor.
 Since there were no dance schools in Bay City at that time, Taylor opened her own.
 She moved to Sault Ste.
 Marie in 1900 to teach music.
 From there, she traveled to San Antonio, Texas.
 She and a friend then went to Mexico City to find work.
 Unsuccessful, she returned to Bay City.